Taking out a car loan can be a bit of a tightrope act. Depending on your financial stability, the loan can make or break your credit.

 An excessive amount of credit checks can slowly chip away at your credit score.
 So, make sure to keep your loan search brief in order to benefit from the 30-day credit check bundling.

 Buying a car is a big investment and can have a major impact on your credit.
 Depending on how the loan is handled, the lasting effect can vary.

-Car loans can be a great way to diversify your credit report and begin building your score through regular installment loan payments but that ideal result comes along with several considerations.
+Car loans can be a great way to diversify your credit.
+You can begin building your credit score with regular installment loan payments.

 If you are honest with yourself about borrowing potential then monthly payments should be a breeze.
 You will be able to knock out payments without issue and gradually build your credit score.
 If financial hardship gets in the way of lofty goals then it might be time to reevaluate.

 Staying in touch with your lender on a case-by-case basis can help mitigate issues and prevent long-term issues.
 No matter what the outcome might be, be sure to always borrow within your means and remember how the car loan will gradually impact your credit score.